MysteriousGUYBruh/DroidFridgelauncher/README.md

 Minecraft, Microsoft, Xbox, Mojang, and related names, services, trademarks, and assets are property of their respective owners.

-Users are responsible for owning Minecraft: Java Edition and for complying with the Minecraft EULA, Minecraft Usage Guidelines, Microsoft Services Agreement, and any other applicable terms.

 ---

 ## What this repository contains